bluemountaincyber/evidence-app/workbook/docs/exercises/exercise2.md

     3. Notice the `server` header that is returned.
 It appears that the resource type forwarded to by CloudFront is **Amazon S3**.
 This is quite common as static files can be placed in S3 and served to a client - removing the need for a web server entirely.
 But what about dynamic (server-side) code?
 This would normally require a web server of some kind (e.g., PHP, NodeJS, etc).
 This can be replaced and done in a serverless fashion using Lambda functions instead.

-    4. It may make you wonder if `/api/` is used for dyanmic code since it is referenced by the JavaScript functions we saw earlier (`getEvidence()` and `uploadEvidence()`).
+    4. It may make you wonder if `/api/` is used for dynamic code since it is referenced by the JavaScript functions we saw earlier (`getEvidence()` and `uploadEvidence()`).
 Issue a `HEAD` request to the `/api/` endpoint by running the following `curl` command to see which resource type may be involved here:

         ```bash
         curl --head $TARGET/api/